insected/bobbae_gcp-wiki/Infrastructure-as-Code.md

 ## Introduction

 Provisioning compute resources has traditionally been hard to manage, not scalable, and prone to error, so what other techniques can you use to make sure you’re ready to meet demand?
-In this episode of Season of Scale, Stephanie Wong explains why you should adopt an Infrastructure as code (IaC) strategy, so you can automate the creation of your cloud resources, create templates, and store config files with the help of tools like Google Cloud Deployment Manager.
+You can automate the creation of your cloud resources, create templates, and store config files with the help of tools like Google Cloud Deployment Manager.